qiuhuang08/AudioSight/README.md

 [English](README.md) | [中文](README_zh.md)

-# AudioSight —— Next‑Gen Audio Analysis / Calibration / Design Platform
+# AudioSight —— Next‑Gen Audio Analysis / Calibration Platform

 **AudioSight** is a professional audio platform with a flexible, programmable DSP architecture and a full‑featured visualization engine.
 Powered by precise measurement and an intelligent AutoEQ algorithm, it creates a next‑generation solution that unifies audio analysis and calibration.